Preformed fibreglass ponds

 - The only way to hide that rim is to securely fit slightly overhanging stones or coping slabs.

-Preform ponds can also work well if placed inside a raised pond surround of concrete blocks.
-The horizontal rim can then be hidden under a securely fitted coping stone.
+- Preform ponds can also work well if placed inside a raised pond made of concrete blocks.